Informal education

-Informal education is a general term for education that can occur outside of a traditional lecture or school based learning systems.
-The term includes customized-learning based on individual student interests within a curriculum inside a regular classroom, but is not limited to that setting.
-It could work through conversation, and the exploration and enlargement of experience.
-Sometimes there is a clear objective link to some broader plan, but not always.
-The goal is to provide learners with the tools they need to eventually reach more complex material.
+Informal education is a general term for education that can occur outside traditional lectures or school-based learning systems.
+The term includes customized learning based on individual student interests within a regular classroom curriculum, but is not limited to that setting.
+It may occur through conversation, exploration, and the expansion of experience.
+Sometimes there is a clear link to a broader educational plan.
+The goal is to provide learners with tools that help them progress toward more complex material.
 It can refer to various forms of alternative education, such as unschooling or homeschooling, autodidacticism (self-teaching), and youth work.

-Informal education can include accidental and purposeful ways of collaborating on new information.
-It can be discussion-based and focuses on bridging the gaps between traditional classroom settings and life outside of the classroom.
+Informal education can include both accidental and purposeful ways of acquiring new information.
+It can be discussion-based, and focuses on bridging the gaps between traditional classroom settings and life outside of the classroom.

 Role

 People interpret information differently, and therefore a structured curriculum may not allow all learners to understand the information.
-Informal education is less controlled than the average classroom setting, which is why informal education can be so powerful.
+Informal education is typically less structured than traditional classroom settings, which can make it an effective form of learning.
 Informal education can help individuals learn to react to and control different situations and settings.
 In addition, it combines social entities that are important for learning.
 Informal education may be viewed as the learning that comes as a part of being involved in youth and community organizations.
-This type of education is a spontaneous process, which helps people to learn information in a new way.
+This type of education often occurs as a spontaneous learning process.
 It helps to cultivate communities, associations and relationships that make for a positive learning environment.